mapcrafter/mapcrafter/docs/index.rst

 mapcrafter is a fast Minecraft World Renderer written in C++.
-It renders Minecraft Worlds to a bunch of images, which are viewable in any webbrowser using the Google Maps API (or Leaflet as an alternative).
+It renders Minecraft Worlds to a bunch of images, which are viewable in any webbrowser using Leaflet.

 mapcrafter is not yet finished.
-At the moment a few blocks are not supported, but the basic rendering routines are implemented. mapcrafter uses configuration files to specify which worlds should get rendered and allows multiple rendered worlds/rotation of worlds/rendermodes in one output file.
+At the moment a few blocks are not supported yet, but all rendering routines are implemented. mapcrafter uses configuration files to specify which worlds should get rendered and allows multiple rendered worlds/rotation of worlds/rendermodes in one output file.
 The renderer works with the Anvil World format and the Minecraft 1.6 Resource Packs.

 mapcrafter is free software and available under the GPL license.
 You can access the latest source code of mapcrafter on GitHub: